MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 ### Calculation for example 3

 We need to calculate events duration per single case.
-As the view contains two cases, the number of results is yeo (2).
+As the view contains two cases, the number of results is two (2).
 Each result is calculated as sum of event duration across the single case.

 ### Result for example 3

+The result is *per case*.
+It's calculated by events in case1 and events in case2, but most important is that the result is per case.

-Events for case 1 = 1:30 hours<br/>
+- Case 1 = 1:30 hours  (events in case 1)
-Events for case 2 = 3:00 hours
+- Case 2 = 3:00 hours (events in case 2)

 :::image type="content" alt-text="Screenshot of the result for case 1." source="media/image-7.png":::